DE

 • Goal Completions

-If necessary, you can now individually edit or delete the individual mini-reports (= widgets).
+If needed, you can now individually edit or delete the mini-reports (widgets).

 02-Widget bearbeiten_löschen

-Fig.2: "New Users" displayed as a widget in the dashboard
+Fig.2: Display "New Users" as a Widget in the Dashboard

 03-Widget erstellen

-By setting individual filters, you can define the display in your widget more precisely.
-Use preset or self-defined segments for this.
-For example, you can display all values only for "Returning Users".
+Using custom filter settings, you can further define the display in your widget.
+Use predefined or custom segments for this.
+For example, you can display all values only for “Returning Users.”

 Using Calculated Metrics

-Another very helpful function within Google Analytics is the use of calculated metrics.
-Many webmasters first export large data tables into an Excel document to then calculate key figures from them.
-You can save this step in the future and set up mathematical formulas directly in Google Analytics.
+Another very helpful feature within Google Analytics is the use of calculated metrics.
+Many webmasters first export large tables of numbers into an Excel document to then calculate metrics from them.
+You can skip this step in the future and set up mathematical formulas directly in Google Analytics.

-Navigate here in the column for the data view settings to "Calculated Metrics".
+Navigate to "Calculated Metrics" in the data view settings column.

 04-Berechnete Messwerte

-Fig.4: Navigation to the calculated metrics in Google Analytics
+Fig.4: Navigation to Calculated Metrics in Google Analytics

 Now you can define formulas for metrics that you have determined in advance as key figures for your evaluation and analysis.